jaimicore/matrix-clustering_stand-alone/README.md

 ### Example 3

-We cluster the [*JASPAR 2022 plants*](https://jaspar.genereg.net/matrix-clusters/plants/) motif collection (656 motifs), we compare the resulting clusters detected by *RSAT matrix-clustering* against a user-provided reference annotation (in this case the Transcription Factor classes).
-We calculated the *Adjusted Rand Index* (ARI), a single-value metric (ranging from -1 to +1) indicating the proportion of consistent pairs between two classifications, in this example the ARI measures the proportion of motif pairs that are consistently classified between *RSAT matrix-clustering* results and the reference TF classes.
-We consider that a motif pair is consistently classified when the two motifs either belong to the same class and are co-clustered, or belong to different families and are not co-clustered.
+We cluster the [*JASPAR 2022 plants*](https://jaspar.uio.no/matrix-clusters/plants/) motif collection (656 motifs), we compare the resulting clusters detected by *RSAT matrix-clustering* against a user-provided reference annotation (in this case the Transcription Factor classes).
+We calculated the *Adjusted Rand Index* (*ARI*), a single-value metric (ranging from -1 to +1) indicating the proportion of consistent pairs between two classifications, in this example the *ARI* measures the proportion of motif pairs that are consistently classified between *RSAT matrix-clustering* results and the reference TF classes.
+We consider that a motif pair is consistently classified when the two motifs either belong to the same class and are grouped in the same cluster, or belong to different families and grouped in different clusters.

-The calculation of ARI is a new functionality of *RSAT matrix-clustering*, in this example, using default paramters we obtained `ARI = 0.38`, changing parameters may increase/decrease the resulting ARI.
+The calculation of *ARI* is a new functionality of *RSAT matrix-clustering*, in this example, using default paramters we obtained `ARI = 0.38`, changing parameters may increase/decrease the resulting *ARI*.

 :hourglass_flowing_sand: Running time: ~5 minutes